Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements: Abstract

 \section{Abstract}

-We report on high efficiency energy transfer in a GeV-class laser wakefield accelerator.
-Both the transfer of energy from the laser to the plasma wakefield, and from the plasma to the accelerated electron beam were diagnosed experimentally by simultaneous measurement of the deceleration of laser photons and the accelerated electrons as a function of acceleration length.
-The extraction efficiency, which we define as the ratio of the energy gained by the electron beam to the energy lost by the self-guided laser mode, was maximised at $27\pm2$\% by tuning of the plasma density, plasma length and incident laser pulse compression.
-At higher densities, the laser was observed to fully redshift over an entire octave, from 800~nm to 1600~nm.
+We report on experimental measurements of energy transfer efficiencies in a GeV-class laser wakefield accelerator.
+Both the transfer of energy from the laser to the plasma wakefield, and from the plasma to the accelerated electron beam were diagnosed by simultaneous measurement of the deceleration of laser photons and the acceleration of electrons as a function of plasma length.
+The extraction efficiency, which we define as the ratio of the energy gained by the electron beam to the energy lost by the self-guided laser mode, was maximised at $19\pm3$\% by tuning of the plasma density and length.
+The additional information provided by the octave-spanning laser spectrum measurement allows for independent optimisation of the plasma efficiency terms, which is required for the key goal of improving the overall efficiency of laser wakefield accelerators.

 Intense laser pulses can drive compact plasma-based electron accelerators using a process known as Laser WakeField Acceleration (LWFA).
 As the laser pulse propagates through a plasma, it drives electron oscillations that produce large electrostatic fields, typically of order \unit[100]{GV/m}.
 LWFA has been successfully used to accelerate electrons to \unit[$>1$]{GeV} energy levels over interaction distances on the order of a centimeter \cite{Leemans2006NP, Kneip2009PRL, Clayton2010PRL, Wang2013NC, Leemans2014PRL, Gonsalves2019PRL}.
 A crucial consideration for LWFAs is the efficiency of energy transfer from the laser to the accelerated particle bunch.
 In radio-frequency (RF) linear accelerators, efficient operation is achieved by storing the drive energy in a high quality-factor cavity, which is then extracted by multiple electron beams in a bunch train.
 In high-amplitude plasma-accelerators non-linearities eventually damp out the plasma oscillations and so high efficiency energy transfer must be achieved within a relatively small number of plasma oscillation periods.